h-waldschmidt/codeforces-solutions/README.md

 # codeforces-solutions

-Here I save all my solutions to problems on codeforces.
+This repository contains solutions to some of the problems found on [codeforces](https://codeforces.com/)